vigetlabs/blendid/README.md

 ```

 Note that you must have your server set to HTTP/2 otherwise you will be sending unnecessary requests to your HTTP/1.1 server, slowing it down.

+Also note that this upgrade only works with the standard default init task.
+It may work with the Drupal and Craft init tasks, but will definitely break if used with the Rails init task. *If not paired with the default init task, use at your own risk!*

 For more information, see the [HTTP/2 README](https://github.com/vigetlabs/blendid/tree/master/extras/http2/stylesheets/modules/README.md) for recommended architecture, read [this blog post](https://www.viget.com/articles/getting-started-with-http-2-part-1) on the benefits of HTTP/2, and [this blog post](https://www.viget.com/articles/managing-css-js-http-2) on how easy and straightforward a project is to manage using HTTP/2 methods.